 Neuropsychological tests need to be completely thorough in order to give you the most accurate results at the end of your session.
 As a result, clinicians often draw their data from a number of different sources and tests.
 Some of them will be completed with you while others might require the cooperation of other professionals such as doctors and therapists.
-Let’s take a closer look at some of the psychological tests that your clinician might use to conduct your evaluation:
+Let’s take a closer look at some examples of the psychological tests that your clinician might use to conduct your evaluation:

-• Standardized Tests: A standardized test is a quick way for psychologists to understand where you fall in comparison to the rest of the population.
-You will answer a series of questions or perform basic tasks that are measured and scored.
-This notifies the psychologist if you are struggling in any one particular area. • Interviews: Sitting and talking with your psychologist is a great way for them to gather more data about your mannerisms, emotions, and verbal expression.
+•Interviews: Sitting and talking with your psychologist is a great way for them to gather more data about your mannerisms, emotions, and verbal expression.
 They may interview you, your therapist, your doctor, and any other professional who works with you closely on a regular basis.

 • Observations: While you are performing your tasks, the psychologist may choose to observe you from a distance.
 This may also take place for a child who needs to be observed in the school setting to determine the underlying cause of an academic issue.
 Observation allows them to see the concern firsthand and collect data on what triggers the issue, what the response is, and what the best treatment option could be.